Tax Guide for Sellers of Firearm and Ammunition Products

 Tax Reimbursement

-As a retailer, you are liable for the sales tax and the CFET on your taxable sales, and you must report and pay the sales tax and the CFET to us.
-A retailer has the option to collect sales tax reimbursement from their customers, but it is not mandatory.
+As a retailer, you owe the sales tax and the CFET on your taxable sales, and you must report and pay the sales tax and the CFET to us.
+Retailers may collect sales tax reimbursement from their customers, but doing so is not mandatory.
 Similarly, a retailer may optionally collect CFET reimbursement from their customers.

 If sales tax is included in the sales price, you must post a sign notifying your customers that the sales tax is included in the sales price.
-If signage is not posted on the premises visible to the customer, then sales tax must be based on the sales price and added to the receipt.
+If signage is not posted on the premises in a place that is visible to the customer, then the sales tax you charge your customer must be based on the sales price and added to the receipt.

-If CFET reimbursement is collected on retail sales exempt from the CFET, the excess CFET reimbursement collected must be returned to the purchaser or reported and paid to us.
+If CFET reimbursement is collected on retail sales that are exempt from the CFET, the excess CFET reimbursement collected must be returned to the purchaser or it must be reported and paid to us.

 Sales for Resale and General Exemptions